-Deferred tax benefit for the nine months ended September 30, 2005 was approximately \$6.0 million as compared to a tax expense of \$17.7 million for the nine months ended September 30, 2005 primarily relates to the reversal of foreign deferred tax liabilities that were set up at acquisition for certain contract valuations.
+Deferred tax benefit for the nine months ended September 30, 2005 was approximately \$6.0 million as compared to a tax expense of \$17.7 million for the nine months ended September 30, 2004.
+The deferred tax benefit for the nine months ended September 30, 2005 primarily relates to the reversal of foreign deferred tax liabilities that were set up at acquisition for certain contract valuations.
 During the nine months ended September 30, 2004, deferred tax expense was increased \$7.4 million related to the disposition of certain assets.